arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Adding Diagnostic Trace ###

-Because Windows Azure Diagnostics is oriented towards operational monitoring and has to cater for gathering information from multiple role instances, it requires diagnostic data to first be transferred from local storage in each role to Windows Azure storage, where it is aggregated.
-The Diagnostics Monitor -a process running on your role instances- then performs scheduled transfers to copy logging data to Windows Azure storage at regular intervals.
+Because Microsoft Azure Diagnostics is oriented towards operational monitoring and has to cater for gathering information from multiple role instances, it requires diagnostic data to first be transferred from local storage in each role to Microsoft Azure storage, where it is aggregated.
+The Diagnostics Monitor -a process running on your role instances- then performs scheduled transfers to copy logging data to Microsoft Azure storage at regular intervals.

-In this exercise, you will debug the Fabrikam insurance application by configuring Windows Azure Diagnostics.
+In this exercise, you will debug the Fabrikam insurance application by configuring Microsoft Azure Diagnostics.
 To produce diagnostic data, you will instrument the application to write its trace information using standard methods in the System.Diagnostics namespace.
 Finally, you will take advantage of the tools provided by Visual Studio to retrieve and display the contents of the diagnostics table.

 <a name="Ex2Task1"></a>
 #### Task 1 - Adding Tracing Support to the Application ####

 To debug the application once you deploy it to a production environment, you should write debugging information to the logs in order to diagnose an application failure.

-In this task, you will configure Windows Azure Diagnostics in the Fabrikam Insurance application and instrument the application to trace diagnostics data.
+In this task, you will configure Microsoft Azure Diagnostics in the Fabrikam Insurance application and instrument the application to trace diagnostics data.

 1. If not already open, open Visual Studio in elevated administrator mode by right-clicking the **Microsoft Visual Studio Professional 2013** shortcut and choosing **Run as administrator**.